RonenTGreat/RockPaperScissors/README.md

 # RockPaperScissors
-A rock, paper, scissors games using HTML, CSS and JavaScript.
+A rock, paper, scissors game using HTML, CSS and JavaScript.